 The washing arrangements on the train, while basic were preferable to the average cowboy on a cattle drive.
 The cook at the chuck wagon heated water in a large kettle over the camp-fire.
 A communal wash basin and towel were used to wash hands and faces before meals.
 If you imagine how many men worked a cattle drive (I’m going to guess twenty at least) and think that these guys would be sweaty and dirty from riding in all kinds of weather and handling various ends of cows and horses, you can imagine the color of the water in that bowl.
 I’m going to guess the towel wouldn’t have been that pristine either.
 It was probably air-dried on the wagon from the previous meal.
 The average cowboy probably didn’t enjoy a good dunk unless they came across a river or rode into town and bought a soak in a hot bath.
 On a positive note, at least they were out in the fresh air 24-7.
 I’m sure the smell of leather, horses and cattle took the edge off the aroma of body odor.
 Although it must have been a shock for the townspeople once the cowboys hit town.

 Another irony in all of this is that these same people were living in an era where everyone was becoming more and more bodily aware.
-Certainly bad breath and body odor was becoming important enough topics to warrant advertising space in newspapers and washing even warranted its own newspaper articles.
-Check out this cracker from The Dodge City Times, 1881.
-It’s an article about bathing children and suggests among other things that children should be bathed every day, using white castile soap.
-Now granted, it does mention that the soap should be used sparingly, but still it does sounds relatively clean.
+Bad breath and body odor were becoming important enough topics to even warrant advertising space in newspapers.

 Toothpaste and brushes were available.
 Toothpaste has been around in many forms since 5000 BC.
 In fact Colgate launched their first minty toothpaste in 1873, although it was sold in a jar not the tube we’re familiar with.
 Toothpaste in a tube wasn’t invented until 1892.
 There was also mass-produced tooth powder, although if you couldn’t afford any of that, baking soda or salt was an alternative or even plain soap.
 Wood-ash was also readily available.
 Can you picture the average cowboy, waking up, eating breakfast and getting a little ash from the spent campfire to rub on his teeth with his finger?
 Maybe not although history can be pretty strange sometimes.
 The truth is not everyone would have brushed twice a day, but the flip-side of that is that their bad breath and teeth may not have been embraced joyously by all.
 I found a wonderful recipe for toothpaste in the Dodge City Times.